Sweet potato chips topped with a dollop of herbed goat cheese and a drizzle of honey make a savory, easy vegetarian appetizer!

 honey drizzle on herbed goat cheese

-How To Make The Sweet Potato Chips
+How To Make Goat Cheese and Sweet Potato Rounds

-When using the mandoline, I use the 2nd or 3rd setting – around 4mm.
+To slice, carefully use a handheld mandoline.
+I use the 2nd or 3rd setting – around 4mm.

-The Herbed Goat Cheese
+Prep the Herbed Goat Cheese

 honey drizzle on herbed goat cheese